apache/comdev-site/source/_index.md

 #### Open Source Contributors

-If you know a little about open source, and want to understand how the ASF works, our <a href="contributors/index.html">contributors' section</a> is for you.
+If you know a little about open source and want to understand how the ASF works, our <a href="contributors/index.html">contributors' section</a> is for you.

 We also have a collection of <a href="links.html">links</a> to relevant information.